unjs/unctx/README.md

 }
 ```

-**Note:** when no context is presented `ctx.use` will throw an error.
+**Note:** When no context is presented `ctx.use` will throw an error.
 Use `ctx.tryUse` for tolerant usages (return nullable context).

 ### Using Namespaces

-To avoid issues with multiple version of library, `unctx` provides a safe global namespace to access context by key (kept in [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis)). **Important:** Please use a verbose name for key to avoid conflict with other js libraries.
-Using npm package name is recommended.
-Using symbols has no effect since it still causes multiple context issue.
+To avoid issues with multiple version of the library, `unctx` provides a safe global namespace to access context by key (kept in [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis)). **Important:** Please use a verbose name for the key to avoid conflict with other js libraries.
+Using the npm package name is recommended.
+Using symbols has no effect since it still causes multiple context issues.

 ```js
 import { useContext, getContext } from "unctx";